 Thursday 3:00 p.m. – Friday 8:00 a.m.

 Scholarship applications are available upon request through the Friends of Warren County Conservation, made possible by donations.
-Call the WCCB office at (515) 961-6169.
+Contact the WCCB office at (515) 961-6169 for more information.